matthewowen/jekyll-slideshow/README.md

 Copy the 'jesl' folder across into your project, too.

-In your templates/layouts, include the relevant JS/CSS, and jQuery if you aren't already (for now, Jekyll Slideshow requires jQuery):
+In your templates/layouts, include the relevant JS/CSS, and jQuery if you aren't already (for now, Jekyll Slideshow requires jQuery [sorry about that]):

     <link href="/jesl/jesl.min.css" rel="stylesheet" media="screen" type="text/css">
     <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.2/jquery.min.js"> </script>